Iranian rial: Exchange rate

 Monetary policy is facilitated by a network of 50 Iranian-run forex dealers in Iran, the rest of the Middle East and Europe.
 According to the Wall Street Journal and dealers, the Iranian government was selling US$250 million daily to keep the rial exchange rate against the US dollar between Rls 9,700 and Rls 9,900 in 2009.
 At times (before the devaluation of the rial in 2013) the authorities weakened the national currency intentionally by withholding the supply of hard currency to earn more rial-denominated income, usually at times when the government faced a budget deficit.

 The widening of the gap between official and unofficial exchange rates stood at over 20% in November 2011.
 This shows the correlation between the value of foreign currencies and the domestic inflationary environment.

 The unofficial rial to US dollar rate underwent severe fluctuations in January 2012 (the rial losing 50% of its value in a few days, following new international sanctions against the CBI), eventually settling at Rls 17,000 at the end of the period.
 Besides all the bad effects on the economy in general, this had the effect of boosting the competitiveness of Iran's domestic industries abroad.
-Following President Mahmoud Ahmadinejad's decision to liberalize the mechanism by which bank interest rates are set (granting banks the authority to raise interest rates to 21%), CBI announced that it would be fixing the official rate of the rial against the dollar at Rls 12,260 from January 28, 2012, and seek to meet all demand for foreign currency through banks.
+Following President Mahmoud Ahmadinejad's decision to liberalise the mechanism by which bank interest rates are set (granting banks the authority to raise interest rates to 21%), CBI announced that it would be fixing the official rate of the rial against the dollar at Rls 12,260 from 28 January 2012, and seek to meet all demand for foreign currency through banks.

-As of June 2020, the Iranian rial has fallen almost five-fold since the beginning of 2018 and contributing to the record inflation.
+By June 2020, the Iranian rial had fallen nearly five-fold since the beginning of 2018, contributing to the record inflation.
 Reason cited by analysts is the fact that the government has been printing money in excess of the economic growth.

-The Rial's exchange rate dropped by 29% after the nationwide protests that began on September 16, 2022, following the death of Mahsa Amini, a 22 year old Kurdish-Iranian woman in police custody.
-Following the regional tension towards the end of 2024, the fall of Bashar al-Assad's regime in Syria, Donald Trump winning the US presidential election and ongoing economic factors brought the Rial to its lowest value at the end of 2024, 820,500 to 1 US dollar.
+The rial's exchange rate dropped by 29% after the nationwide protests that began on September 16, 2022, following the death of Mahsa Amini, a 22 year old Kurdish-Iranian woman in police custody.
+Following the regional tension towards the end of 2024, the fall of Bashar al-Assad's regime in Syria, Donald Trump winning the US presidential election and ongoing economic factors brought the rial to its lowest value at the end of 2024, 820,500 to 1 US dollar.

-The exchange rate also has dropped since the government of Israel has begun air strikes on Iran on June 13, 2025.
+The rial exchange rate started 2025 at 817,500 rials to the US dollar, and declined all year with annualised inflation rate never lower than 36.4%, rising to 42% late in the year.
+The exchange rate dropped all year, including following the government of Israel striking Iran and starting the Twelve-Day War in June.